SunYM2020/UA-CMDet/README.md

 # UA-CMDet
-This is the official repository for the “Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning” (IEEE T-CSVT 2022).
+This is the official repository for “Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning” (IEEE T-CSVT 2022).